LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D2-WebPage-io2.md

 #####  Accessing elements using `querySelector`

-The `querySelector` method can select an HTML element by:
+The `querySelector` method can select an HTML element using its:

 - Element name
 - id attribute
 - class attribute
 - Any combination of selectors that is legal in a CSS rule selector.

-Given the HTML code in the preceding example, these lines of JavaScript will each return a reference to the first matching HTML element.
+Given the HTML code in the preceding example, these lines of JavaScript will each return the first matching HTML element.

 ```javascript
 let lccElement = document.querySelector("#s2");  // second li